univention/guardian/README.md

 You get both APIs up and running on port 80, including live reload when editing your local files.

+You also get a build of the [Guardian Management UI](#guardian-management-ui) running on port 80 (Served under http://localhost/guardian/management-ui/).
+Note: That container is a static compiled build of the frontend.
+To develop the frontend see the README in `management-ui`.

 _Note: docker compose uses the environment variables from `.env` by default._
 _Make sure the contents of it are correct or pass `--env-file .env.example` to_ _use the default values._